Skip to Content

 • Growling or whining noises when starting the vehicle

-• Battery warning light on the dashboard lights up
+• The battery warning light on the dashboard lights up

 What You Can Do About It

-If none of the issues already mentioned are at fault, it's possible you have a bad battery on your hands.
+If none of the issues already mentioned are at fault, you may have an aging battery on your hands.
 A vehicle battery typically lasts between three and five years.
 If your battery is older than that, it may be time to replace it.

 What You Can Do About It